MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 ms.audience: Admin
 appliesto:
 - Skype for Business
-- Microsoft Teams
 localization_priority: Priority
 f1keywords: None
 ms.custom:
 - Audio Conferencing
-description: "Learn how to assign a conference ID to a user in Skype for Business and what the conference ID's parameters should be. "
+description: "Learn how to assign a conference ID to a user in Skype for Business Online and what the conference IDs parameters should be. "
 ---

-# View and reset a conference ID assigned to a user
+# View and reset a conference ID assigned to a user in Skype for Business Online

+> [!Note]
+> For information about user conference IDs in Microsoft Teams, see [View and reset a conference ID assigned to a user in Microsoft Teasms](https://review.docs.microsoft.com/en-us/MicrosoftTeams/see-change-and-reset-a-conference-id-assigned-to-a-user-in-teams).

-A conferencing ID is automatically assigned to a Skype for Business or Microsoft Teams user when they are set up for Audio Conferencing in Office 365 and use Microsoft as the audio conferencing provider.
+A conferencing ID is automatically assigned to a Skype for Business user when they are set up for Audio Conferencing in Office 365 and use Microsoft as the audio conferencing provider.
 The conference ID assigned is sent in the meeting invite when the meeting is scheduled.
 Each meeting that a user schedules will get assigned a unique conference ID.

 Although a conference ID will be automatically created and assigned to a user, there may be times when a user doesn't want to use this one and you want to set it to a certain number, or when your users can't remember or have lost their conference ID.
 You can use the **Skype for Business admin center** and Windows PowerShell to view, change, and reset their conference ID.